leaulhamd/Host-Discovery/README.md

-# Host-Discovery-IP-and-MAC-Address-Scanner-with-Manufacturer-Lookup-
-"This script performs a network scan to identify devices on a given IP address range and retrieves information about each device's MAC address and manufacturer.
+IP and MAC Address Scanner with Manufacturer Lookup This script performs a network scan to identify devices on a given IP address range and retrieves information about each device's MAC address and manufacturer.
 The script uses nmap for scanning, arp for retrieving MAC addresses, and a public API to look up manufacturer details based on MAC address prefixes.

 Features
 IP Address Class Detection: Identifies the class of the given IP address (Class A, B, or C).